Acropora microclados: Distribution

 Acropora microclados is found over a large range and is uncommon; the Indo-Pacific Ocean, the Red Sea, the Indian Ocean, the Gulf of Aden, the East China Sea, the West Pacific, the Cook Islands, Australia, Japan, Southeast Asia, Samoa, and Chagos.
 It occurs in five regions of Indonesia.
 It occurs at temperatures of 25.48 to 27.23 C. There is a lack of population data for the coral, but numbers are believed to be declining.
 It is threatened by climate change, rising sea temperatures causing bleaching, reef destruction, coral disease, being prey to starfish Acanthaster planci, and human activity.
-It is classed as a vulnerable species on the IUCN Red List, is listed under CITES Appendix II, and might occur within Marine Protected Areas.
+It is classed as an endangered species on the IUCN Red List, is listed under CITES Appendix II, and might occur within Marine Protected Areas.

 Taxonomy

 It was first described by Christian Gottfried Ehrenberg in 1834 as Heteropora microclados.